 When budgets are tight, food is often the first gap to widen after rent, health care, and utilities are paid.
 Millions of households are living one emergency away from deeper hardship.
 Without SNAP, hunger and financial hardship would rise dramatically.
 It is not just a safety net.
 It is a stabilizer that keeps families and communities from falling further into crisis.

-Recent changes by Congress will for the first time and reduce federal support in other ways.
+Recent changes by Congress will shift SNAP costs to states for the first time and reduce federal support in other ways.
 This will force states to either cut benefits or restrict access.
 These changes will deepen hunger, strain state budgets, and increase hardship in both rural and urban communities.
 Children, older adults, and low-wage workers would be hit the hardest, especially in states already struggling with high food prices and housing costs.

 As Congress considers upcoming Farm Bill negotiations and budget decisions, SNAP is at a crossroads.
 Lawmakers can protect and strengthen this essential program or push families deeper into poverty.
 We must ensure SNAP remains fully funded and accessible for everyone who needs it.